Yulia Tymoshenko: Liberation and resumption of political activity

 In March 2001, Pechersk District Court (Kyiv) found the charges groundless and cancelled the arrest sanction.
 According to Tymoshenko, the charges were fabricated by Kuchma's regime at the behest of oligarchs threatened by her efforts to eradicate corruption and institute market-based reforms.
 On 9 April 2003, the Kyiv Court of Appeal issued a ruling that invalidated and cancelled proceedings on the criminal cases against Yulia and Oleksandr Tymoshenko.
 Despite Tymoshenko being cleared of the charges, Moscow maintained an arrest warrant for her should she enter Russia.
 In 2005, all charges were declared groundless and lifted.

 The criminal case was closed in Ukraine in January 2005 due to lack of evidence, and in Russia in December 2005 by reason of lapse of time.
 On 18 November 2005, the Supreme Court of Ukraine issued a ruling which invalidated all criminal cases against Tymoshenko and her family.
-Despite this, the case was reopened in Ukraine since May 2010, after Yanukovych came to power.

-Tymoshenko on renewed cases against her: